Xenotarsosaurus

 Like the Carnotaurus, Xenotarsosaurus was most likely a predator.
 Experts think it might be one of the main predators of the Bajo Barreal Formation.
 This means it preyed on smaller dinosaur species like the hadrosaurid Secernosaurus, and titanosaurian sauropods such as Drusilasaura.

 Xenotarsosaurus was one of the first fossils discovered in South America’s Bajo Barreal Formation.
 At the time, the formation was considered to be of Campanian Age.
 However, a more recent revision of the formation’s age shows that it dates back to the Cretaceous’s Cenomanian/Turonian stages.
 It is difficult to tell the exact nature of the Xenotarsosaurus‘ habitat during the Late Cretaceous.
-However, we know the climate in Argentina at the time was warmer than the present-day.
+However, we know the climate in Argentina at the time was warmer than present-day.

 Threats and Predators

-Xenotarsosaurus was a dominant dinosaur in it’s habitat.
+Xenotarsosaurus was a dominant dinosaur in its habitat.
 This means it did not have a lot of natural enemies or predators.
 Instead, it preyed on other dinosaurs that shared the same habitat.
 Possible threats were other carnivorous dinosaurs that might have competed for the same food source.

-Discoveries and Fossils — Where Xenotarsosaurus Was Found
+Discoveries and Fossils

 Geologist Juan Carlos Sciutto discovered fossils of the Xenotarsosaurus at a location about six kilometers north of the Ocho Hermanos ranch in Argentina’s Chubut province.
 The site was fossil-rich and included many theropod fossils, including that of the Xenotarsosaurus.

 Another team led by paleontologist José Fernando Bonaparte recovered more bones from the same formation.
 The discovery included two anterior dorsal vertebrae and a right hind limb.
-Experts believe both finds belong to the same individual.
+Experts believe both finds belong to the same dinosaur.
 It wasn’t until 1986 that paleontologists published a complete description of the fossil and assigned the name Xenotarsosaurus bonapartei to the new species.

 The generic name is based on the structure of the hindlimb of the fossil.
 Even though the dinosaur had a fused ankle, scientists discovered that it shared similarities with the Carnotaurus.
 Based on this, they grouped the dinosaur as an abelisaurid.
 However, some scientists suggest an alternative classification as an indeterminate neoceratosaurian theropod.